leeoniya/uFuzzy/README.md

 uFuzzy is a [fuzzy search](https://en.wikipedia.org/wiki/Approximate_string_matching) library designed to match a relatively short search phrase (needle) against a large list of short-to-medium phrases (haystack).
 It might be best described as a more forgiving [String.prototype.indexOf()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/indexOf).
-Its performance leaves significant headroom for matching fuzzy terms out-of-order by combining matches from all permutations of the needle.
-When held _just right_, it can efficiently match against multiple properties, too.
 Common use cases are list filtering, auto-complete/suggest, and title/name/description/filename/function searches.

-uFuzzy is intolerant of missing terms, and missing or out-of-order characters, so is a poor fit for applications like spellcheck or fulltext/document search.
+Each uFuzzy match must contain all alpha-numeric characters from the needle in the same sequence, so is likely a poor fit for applications like spellcheck or fulltext/document search.
+However, its speed leaves ample headroom to [match out-of-order terms](https://leeoniya.github.io/uFuzzy/demos/compare.html?libs=uFuzzy&outOfOrder&search=spac%20ca) by combining results from all permutations of the needle.
+When held _just right_, it can efficiently match against multiple object properties, too.

 ---
 ### Features